-*My go-to plugin for referencing is called Magic AB and it’s made by the good people at Sample Magic.
+*My go-to plugin for referencing is called REFERENCE and it’s made by the good people at Mastering the Mix.

-Next up, use your trim or gain plugin to set all files to -15 (this step is totally a taste thing, but I do it on every single mix… You may prefer to skip this, but good gain staging is crucial and too many songs come my way recorded too hot.
+Next up, use your trim or gain plugin to set all files to -20 (this step is totally a taste thing, but I do it on every single mix… You may prefer to skip this or vary the level that you start with, but good gain staging is crucial and too many songs come my way recorded too hot.
 This helps me to start on the right foot.)

 Once the initial gain staging is complete, I’ll check for the session’s tempo.